 View Activity – Allows the user to view the activity on the Activity Page.

 Allow Advanced Notifications – This permission should only be given to mods and admins in small communities.
 It allows a notification to be sent when a new discussion or comment is posted in a specific category, but has a maximum of 50 users.
 [ADMIN/MOD ONLY]

 Manage Curation – Gives the ‘Promote’ Reaction and hold more weight when reacting with SPAM or Abuse.
 The Promote reactions gives 5 points to the promoted content and displays it on the Best of Page.
 When reacting with the SPAM and Abuse reactions this will set your reaction to have a weight of 5 points rather than the default 1 point per reaction.
-Also gives users the ability to mark answers as rejected/accepted when the Q&A addon is enabled.
+Also gives users the ability to mark answers as rejected/accepted and change a discussion to a question when the Q&A addon is enabled.

 View Email – Allows users to receive notifications via email.
 This does not reveal email addresses of other users to the role.
 Should only be disabled for roles who should not receive email notifications of any kind (including password reset emails, etc).

 Manage Moderation – Gives access to moderation functionality such as the moderation and SPAM queue.
+Gives permission to change the status of an idea when Ideation is enabled.
 This permission is typically what identifies a user as a moderator.
 [ADMIN/MOD ONLY]

 Allow No Ads - Hides Pockets labeled as ads.